tylim88/FirelordJSDoc/docs/highlights/update.md

 There are 2 type issues and 1 critical runtime issue in the original Firestore SDK update API.

-1. Accept unknown member from stale value.
+1. Accept unknown(excess) member from stale value, resulting in storing unnecessary information in Firestore.

 :::info